kylielent/SortingNumbers/README.md

    f6b1d57..f1c67d1  master -> master

 E:\Arrays\Arrays>
+And we are done!

 ##Summary
 The purpose of this assignment was to create a report in markdown format.
-We had to use
+We had to take our knowledge of a for loop and methods calls to form with arrays and sort numbers using all three in our code.
+It was a little hard to understand at first, but after a few practice tries it was all good.
+We also used println statements and if and else statements, but we should know those but heart since we have been doing them a lot.